wiseman-timelord/Rpg-Gradio-Gguf/README.md

 ### Development
 The current plan for work featured is...
-- The logic of the, "Send Input" and "Cancel Response", button visibility, needs assessment/fixing.
-After complete rotation the Send Message box is visible again, but the Cancel Response button is not hidden at that point.
-Only either Send Input or Cancel Response, should be shown, one or the other, appropriately, and not both at same time shown.
-- Could do with replacing Send Message box to be replaced with dynamic flow diagram of current prompting stages.
+- Could do with, upon clicking "Send Input", then temporary replacing Your Message box with dynamic flow diagram of current prompting stages, and then when the send input button re-appears, hide the flow diagram and make visible "Your Message" box when it is the user's turn to produce input again.
+So it would follow the same visibility switches as the visibility of, Send Message and Cancel Response, buttons.
 - Could do with a Info/Debug page to show if the model is loaded and possibly a runonce on page load System Ram usage assessment.
-- Compatibility ranges assessment and update of requirements, OS/Python ranges for compatibility.
-- Expanding compatibility through cases of OS/Python, in installer packages/libraries and usage in the main program.
-This program is intended to be compatible with modern systems, hence I only really want compatibility for Windows 10-11 and python 3.12-3.13, in order to not bloat scripts.

 ## DISCLAIMER:
 - It is advided not to run the scripts in Beta stage, and just wait for the full v2 release.
 The pictures now give a better idea of what to expect.